spinalcordtoolbox/spinalcordtoolbox/documentation/source/user_section/tutorials/lesion-analysis/lesion-statistics/before-starting.rst

 Before starting this tutorial
 #############################

+You can continue this tutorial with your data (see :ref:`lesion-segmentation <lesion-segmentation>` for more information).
+Or with the provided example data, see below.

 #.
-Make sure that you have the following files in your working directory:
+If you want to continue the tutorial with the provided example data, make sure that you have the following files in your working directory:

    * ``single_subject/data/t2_lesion/t2_seg.nii.gz``: A 3D binary mask of the spinal cord.
    * ``single_subject/data/t2_lesion/t2_lesion.nii.gz``: A 3D binary mask of the lesion.